You might think: “Setting up a project budget is hard …”

 The template I’m giving you here also allows you to calculate travel cost based on predefined rates.
 This makes your life much easier for projects where there’s more traveling required.

-In the example below we’ve estimated the cost for a return flight from St. Louis to Seattle at $ 400, and our hotel in Chicago charges $ 90 per night.
+The example below shows an estimation for a return flight from St. Louis to Seattle ($ 400).
+For our hotel in Chicago we budgeted $ 90 / night.